cognetive/VPC-Flow-Logs-Analytics/README.md

 2. Click the *Find and Add Data* icon, and then browse a data file or drag it into your notebook sidebar.
 3. Click *Insert to code* link below the file and choose *Insert pandas DataFrame*.

 Note: Consider using *data_preparation* module before analyzing your data.
-Visit the documentation page for further reading.
+Visit the documentation page for further information.